S-Brand5136/lighthouse-web-notes/Week_8/Day_1/General_Notes.md

   - Initialize the component that we would like to test
   - Trigger the change that executes the unit
   - Verify that the unit produced the expected result.

+- The Three Phases of Testing

+  - Setup
+  - Change
+  - Verify

+- Descrive, It, test

+  - If we want to group a series of tests we use Describe()

+  - test() and it() are both the same function. it() is just an alias to test().
+Their purpose is to declare tests